meadsteve/meadsteve.github.io/_posts/2022-10-15-hybrid-working.markdown

 between blocks of work.
 Being at home as meant I can do really useful things in this time.
 Put the washing on.
 Sweep the floors.
 Make some pizza dough for dinner and leave it to rise.
 These small things really improve my quality of life.

 ### The school run
 Picking up my son from school takes way less time as I live next door to the school.
 The office isn't far away for me but it's still much easier not having to worry about the journey time at all.
+This actually means I can get a little more work done without feeling rushed.

 ## Things I didn't expect
-During the office shutdowns caused by covid the teams I've worked in adopted remote pairing and mobbing quite well.
+During the office shutdowns caused by covid the teams I've worked with adopted remote pairing and mobbing quite well.
+We found ways of working with temporary "WIP" commits, changing drivers, talking over zoom and various other things.
+I was expecting this to stop when in the office and go back to more in person pairing.
+But we didn't really.
+The remote pairing stayed.

 ## Challenges with hybrid
 One of the main challenges I've experienced with hybrid is around meetings when some people are in the office but not all.